Mitchell Gold also will be honored with the Interfaith Alliance President’s Award

 Rev. Joan Brown Campbell, one of the founders of Interfaith Alliance and a 2010 Cronkite Award recipient, said, “Welton's gift to Interfaith Alliance is his commitment to interfaith harmony.
 His respect for every faith is rooted in his own deep faith.
 He has given of himself and his talents to bring about a world where peace and justice are the order of every day, in every heart.
 Welton Gaddy shares the values of truth and trust that were Walter Cronkite's signature.”

 Past recipients of the Cronkite award include actor and humanitarian activist George Clooney, MSNBC host Rachel Maddow, PBS NewsHour anchor Jim Lehrer, ABC News anchor Peter Jennings, NBC News anchor Tom Brokaw, CNN’s Larry King, journalists Bill & Judith Moyers, U.S. Representatives Chet Edwards and Amo Houghton, the Rt.
 Rev. Jane Holmes Dixon, Rev. Dr. James Forbes, Rabbi Steven Jacobs, and LGBT activists Judy Shepard and Donna Red Wing.
-A full list of past honorees can be found at www.interfaithalliance.org/gala, along with information on how to purchase tickets for the event.
-The public is invited to purchase tickets for the event, and interested press should contact Ari Geller at email@example.com for further information.
+A full list of past honorees can be found at interfaithalliance.org/gala, along with information on how to purchase tickets for the event.
+The public is invited to purchase tickets for the event, and interested press should contact Ari Geller at firstname.lastname@example.org for further information.